• Skip to primary navigation

 It is said to aid digestion and relieve gas and is even thought to have detoxifying properties.

 Use an equal amount of cumin seeds as a substitute for nigella seeds.
-If your recipe requires 1 teaspoon of nigella seeds, use 1 teaspoon of cumin seeds instead.
+If your recipe requires 1 teaspoon of nigella seeds, use 1 teaspoon of cumin seeds instead - or check cumin substitute options explained for more spice alternatives.

 4 - Caraway Seeds